Types of performance reviews

-Performance review (or performance evaluation) is an essential process to analyze how effectively human resources are used for meeting company’s business goals as well as access how well each employee is utilizing their potential.
-Approaches to performance review vary from organization to organization; some see it as an ongoing, regular process while the others conduct the review by occasion with a specific purpose in mind (i.e. mergers, changes in the organizational structure, opening of a new department, etc.).
+Performance review (or performance evaluation) is an essential process to analyze how effectively human resources are used for meeting the company’s business goals as well as access how well each employee is utilizing their potential.
+Approaches to performance review vary from organization to organization; some see it as an ongoing, regular process while others conduct the review by occasion with a specific purpose in mind (i.e. mergers, changes in the organizational structure, the opening of a new department, etc.).

 How employees benefit from performance reviews

 After the review, each employee gets objective and measurable evaluation of their performance and attitude towards work.
 The results of review are used to create employee development plans, set career goals and improve performance if it’s not up to the required standards.
 In its turn, while setting personal goals which will benefit to the organization in general, employees feel the significance of their contribution and involvement, and this increases their level of job satisfaction.

 To cut the long story short, reviewing employee performance is imperative to keep control over the company’s human resource processes.
 Dynamics of evaluation results demonstrates the efficiency with which human resources are used and developed to allow the management to reward top performers and modify the HR policies if necessary.

 A performance evaluation is an assessment used for your employees to gauge their growth and skill evolution, and there are many ways of doing so.
 Below are listed a few different types of employee evaluation methods:

 Yes, it is important to judge every individual employee’s improvement, but that should not completely overlook the team.
 By evaluating the group, you can understand how every member contributes something to the team’s ultimate results and make adjustments as necessary.

 Whether a person is competent or not goes far beyond their performance.
 Three factors need to be taken into account for skill evaluation: KSA.